 Counseling Psychology is an introduction to the field of counseling, counseling techniques, and the role of a professional counselor.
 This course explores the philosophical, historical, and psychological frameworks of counseling.
 Students will be introduced to assessment and diagnosis, developing therapeutic relationships, the legal and ethical issues involved in therapy, insight- and action-oriented approaches to counseling, and the use of counseling in a variety of settings such as group counseling, marriage and family counseling, and counseling with diverse populations.
-3 credits
+Prerequisite: General Psychology (PSY 101) or Abnormal Psychology (PSY 210).
+3 credits.
+(Cycled)